-218 10 Conclusion
+Conclusion

-219 According to the National Assessment of Adult Literacy (NAAL), literacy is defined as "using printed and written information to function in society, to achieve one's goals, and to develop one's knowledge and potential (2011).
+According to the National Assessment of Adult Literacy (NAAL), literacy is defined as "using printed and written information to function in society, to achieve one's goals, and to develop one's knowledge and potential (2011).
 One measure of literacy is the percentage of adults who perform at four achievement levels: Below Basic, Basic, Intermediate, and Proficient.
-In each type of literacy, in 2003, 13% of adults in the United States were at or above 223 Proficient, indicating they possess the skills necessary to perform complex and challenging literacy activities.
-22% of adults were Below Basic, indicating they posses no more than the most simple and concrete literacy skills.
-Guatemala does not have organizations such as NAAL or NAEP to monitor their literacy rate like the United very different countries, have one alarmingly commonality.
+In each type of literacy, in 2003, 13% of adults in the United States were at or above Proficient, indicating they possess the skills necessary to perform complex and challenging literacy activities.
+22% of adults were Below

+Basic, indicating they posses no more than the most simple and concrete literacy skills.

+Guatemala does not have organizations such as NAAL or NAEP to monitor their literacy rate like the United States does.
+Rather, they struggle with the bare necessities of day to day living.
+While comparing the United States to Guatemala may seem like comparing apples and oranges, one can't help but to realize that these two very different countries, have one alarmingly commonality.
 Both countries are struggling to teach their children to read.